SAP-samples/btp-global-center-of-excellence-samples/Extending SAC Planning/README.md

-# Extending SAC Planning - THIS FOLDER IS STILL A DRAFT
+# Extending SAC Planning

 ## Description
 Extend SAC Planning with custom calculations or Machine Learning.
-<br />The files in this folder belong to a corresponding blog series, please see
-<br />TODO
-<br />This content is part of the samples from the Global Center of Excellence for BTP.
+<br />The files in this folder belong to the blog series [Extending SAC Planning](https://blogs.sap.com/2023/05/17/extending-sac-planning-acessing-planning-data-with-sap-datasphere/), which is a sample from the Global Center of Excellence for BTP.

 ## Requirements
 You require your own infrastructure to run the examples.